frankmeza/rust-notes/13_2_processing_a_series_of_items_with_iterators.md

     assert_eq!(v1_iter.next(), None);
 }
 ```
-- If we want to create an iterator that takes ownership of v1 and returns owned values, we can call into_iter instead of iter.
-Similarly, if we want to iterate over mutable references, we can call iter_mut instead of iter.
+- If we want to create an iterator that takes ownership of v1 and returns owned values, we can call `into_iter` instead of `iter`.
+Similarly, if we want to iterate over mutable references, we can call `iter_mut` instead of `iter`.

 - behind the scenes, this code makes `v1_iter` mutable.